 Friends, we know the holiday season is rough on marriages, even healthy ones.
 But it’s especially hard on marriages that have nearly reached the breaking point.
 We know wives and spouses who are living unloved experience an intense loneliness and sadness during Christmas.

 So, as a gift to you, my co-author Rebekah Hallberg and I have scheduled a special one-week Kindle countdown sale on our book, Hope for the Hurting Wife – a 30 day devotional for encouragement in your marriage.
+(UPDATE: This is last year’s sale and has now passed)

 What better gift can we give than the gift of knowing you are not alone, and that real Hope is within your grasp?